grscheller/neovim-notes/notes/08-MultipleWindows.md

 # Multiple Neovim Windows

 It was the Berkeley Unix nvi (for new vi) which first introduced multiple windows.
-Multiple windows can view mutiple buffers, or give multiple views of the same buffer.
+Multiple windows can view multiple buffers, or give multiple views of the same buffer.

 ## Basic concepts